dgis/emu48android/ReadMe.txt

 CHANGES

-Version 1.8beta1 (2019-12-18)
+Version 1.8beta2 (2019-12-19)

-- Try to better detect a physical keyboard to modify the mapping of the keys.
+- Intercept the ESC keyboard key to allow the use of the BACK soft key.

 Version 1.7 (2019-12-12)